 Determining who is accountable for your damages after a rideshare accident may take an investigation.
 An attorney may be necessary to find out whether the rideshare driver was using the app at the time of the collision.
 Uber and Lyft offer different levels of insurance coverage based on the part of the ride service: driving to pick up a passenger, transporting a passenger, and waiting for a ride request.
 Navigating complex insurance policies as an injured victim is easier with help from an attorney.

-What to Do After an Uber/Lyft Accident
+What to Do After an Uber/Lyft Accident in Orange County

 If you do not know whose insurance applies to your case after a rideshare accident, contact a personal injury lawyer for assistance.
 All drivers owe one main responsibility to other roadway users: to exercise a reasonable degree of care.
 Failure to exercise this degree of care, resulting in a preventable collision, is negligence.
 You may have grounds to file a personal injury lawsuit against a rideshare driver, Uber/Lyft, or another party if that party caused your accident.

 After an accident with an Uber or Lyft, go to the hospital right away.
 Keep track of your medical bills, police reports, and other crash-related documents.
 Take photos of any property damage and personal injuries.
 Report the crash to the police if necessary.
 Then, report the crash to the rideshare company, either by following the directions on the app or by calling customer support.
-Speak to a car accident attorney about your rights to determine who might be responsible for paying for your damages.
+Speak to an Orange County car accident attorney about your rights to determine who might be responsible for paying for your damages.
 The answer will vary depending on your role in the accident and many other factors.